Eric Foner Quote

 About Eric Foner

-Reconstruction: America's Unfinished Revolution, 1863–1877 in 1988.
+Foner has published several books on the Reconstruction period, starting with Reconstruction: America's Unfinished Revolution, 1863–1877 in 1988.
 His online courses on "The Civil War and Reconstruction", published in 2014, are available from Columbia University on ColumbiaX.

 In 2011, Foner's The Fiery Trial: Abraham Lincoln and American Slavery (2010) won the Pulitzer Prize for History, the Lincoln Prize, and the Bancroft Prize.
-Foner previously won the Bancroft Prize in 1989 for his book Reconstruction: America's Unfinished Revolution - 1863–1877.
+Foner previously won the Bancroft Prize in 1989 for his book Reconstruction: America's Unfinished Revolution, 1863–1877.
 In 2000, he was elected president of the American Historical Association.
 He was elected to the American Philosophical Society in 2018.